Skip to content

 Blood pressure: Both elevated BP and the blood pressure reduction from semaglutide matter.
 If you're already on multiple antihypertensives, adding a drug that further lowers BP requires monitoring.

 Insurance and formulary status: Before you get attached to a treatment plan, find out where semaglutide sits on your plan's formulary.
-A quick call to your insurance's pharmacy benefits line, or checking through your patient portal, will tell you what tier it's on and whether a prior authorization is needed.
+A quick call to your insurance's pharmacy benefits line โ€” or a peek through your patient portal โ€” will tell you what tier it's on and whether a prior authorization is in your future.

 Questions to bring to your doctor